lowRISC/opentitan/hw/ip/kmac/doc/registers.md

 ## MSG_FIFO
 Message FIFO.

-Any write to this window will be appended to the FIFO.
-Only lower 2 bits `[1:0]` of the address matter to writes within the window in order to handle with sub-word writes.
+Any write operation to this window will be appended to MSG_FIFO.
+SW can simply write bytes/words to any address within this address range.
+Ordering and packing of the incoming bytes/words are handled internally.
+Therefore, the least significant 12 bits of the address are ignored.

 - Word Aligned Offset Range: `0x800`to`0xffc`
 - Size (words): `512`